 If the carrier decides to charge premium for the endorsement (even on an individual risk basis), it must file that charge with the Indiana Department of Insurance.
 The ICRB has no charge (rate) filed on behalf of its members for the waiver.
 However, the standard endorsement is already filed and ready for use.
 The statistical code number is 0930.
 If the carrier makes no charge, then no filing is necessary.

-Waiver in Residual Market
+Waiver in Assigned Risk

 Blanket Waivers of Subrogation are not available in the assigned risk plan.

-Effective 10/1/94 in Indiana, the premium charge is 5% of the manual premium developed in conjunction with the work for which the waiver is provided, or a $250 minimum premium (per Item Filing W-8015) for each waiver.
+In Indiana, the premium charge is 5% of the manual premium developed in conjunction with the work for which the waiver is provided, or a $250 minimum premium (per Item Filing W-8015) for each waiver.
 This charge is explained in the NCCI Basic Manual Rule 3-A-22.

 When requested by the employer or producer, the Waiver of Our Right to Recover From Others Endorsement (WC 00 03 13) will be issued within one business day* after receiving the required documentation and at least a $250 minimum premium charge per requested waiver.
 If additional premium is required for the endorsement and the premium is not received by the billing date, the assigned carrier must follow the standard cancellation rules and procedures for nonpayment of premium in accordance with the Indiana Worker’s Compensation Insurance Plan.

 *Note: this is an Indiana higher standard in the NCCI Assigned Carrier Performance Standards, 3-Underwriting, C-2-a-(4).

 For an employer that has multiple contracts with the same party during a policy year, it may be possible to charge just one waiver of subrogation minimum premium for those contracts, or the 5% of manual premium charge, whichever is greater.
 The servicing carrier and the ICRB would look at the situation and make a decision.